European-XFEL/Karabo/doc/installation/dependency_management.rst

 http://exflserv05.desy.de/karabo/karaboDevelopmentDeps

-Once the dependency package is created, you can try verify it by clean building the framework locally using this pakcage:
+Once the dependency package is created, you can try verify it by clean building the framework locally using this package:

 .. code-block:: bash